Use the buttons below to read all of the AAIMI Home Automation tutorials.

 It will then configure the Apache2 server files to change the Document Root to the aaimiweb folder and create a password-protected access system for AAIMI users.
 It will also configure IP filtering if you answered yes to the previous question.

-That's the setup wizard out of the way, let's move on.
+That's the setup wizard out of the way.